 Future Carrier and Enterprise Payments to be Received - The Organization allows continuing use of its fiber optic network under the terms of customer agreements requiring monthly payments for terms of up to thirty years.
+The agreements allow for termination by either party upon written notice to the other of its intent to terminate the agreement at least 180 days prior to the expiration of the applicable term.
 Payments to be received under the terms of these agreements are as follows for the years ending: